 For me, part of the Yukon's magic is landing on a remote lake by floatplane to go trout fishing.
 As soon as the engines are off, the silence is golden, apart from the water gently lapping against the hull and perhaps the call of a distant loon.
 You'll be guaranteed no noise or light pollution, just you in an environment as nature intended.

-You may also wish to board the scenic Yukon and White Pass Railroad (4) for a trip over the Chilkoot Pass to Skagway in neighbouring Alaska, take a cruise on a historic stern-wheeler vessel, or try your luck panning for gold.
-A highlight of travelling this far north during the summer months is not only the warm climate but also the light nights.
+You may also wish to board the scenic Yukon and White Pass Railroad (4) for a trip over the Chilkoot Pass to Skagway in neighboring Alaska, take a cruise on a historic stern-wheeler vessel, or try your luck panning for gold.
+A highlight of traveling this far north during the summer months is not only the warm climate but also the light nights.
 This is when the sun sets very briefly, adding an ethereal quality to any summertime visit.
-Winter temperatures meanwhile can often reach the dizzying lows of -56C but, protected in insulated winter gear, you can have great fun dog sledding (or indeed watching the Yukon Quest dog-sled race), snowmobiling, ice-fishing or watching for the magnificent Aurora Borealis.
+Winter temperatures meanwhile can often reach the dizzying lows of -69°F but, protected in insulated winter gear, you can have great fun dog sledding (or indeed watching the Yukon Quest dog-sled race), snowmobiling, ice-fishing or watching for the magnificent Aurora Borealis.

 History and culture